-- Darkness will help sleep.
-Use blackout shades or a sleep mask. - Control the temperature so it is comfortable for you not too hot and not too cold. - If you and your bed partner have different comfort levels, try to develop a compromise (e.g., use electric blankets with dual controls, or the person who is cold uses more blankets or wears warm pajamas and/or a knit hat to bed). - Having quiet during your desired sleep time also helps.
-You can reduce noise with ear plugs, noise-canceling headphones, or background white noise (soft sound with an app or home device, a fan, an FM radio set between stations, or a white noise machine). - If your bed partner uses media in bed (e.g., watching TV or videos on their phone, etc.) ask them to use headphones or move to another room for a short time until you get your sleep problem corrected. - Reduce disruptions during the night.
+- Darkness will also help promote sleep.
+Use blackout shades or a sleep mask. - Control the temperature so it is comfortable for you not too hot and not too cold. - o If you and your bed partner require different comfort levels, try to develop a compromise that makes you both as comfortable as possible (e.g., use electric blankets with dual controls, or the person who is cold uses more blankets or wears warm pajamas and/or a knit hat to bed). - Having quiet during your desired sleep time also helps.
+Noises can be masked with ear plugs, noise-canceling headphones, or background white noise (ambient sound with an app or home device, a fan, an FM radio set between stations, or a white noise machine). - o If your bed partner insists on using media in bed (e.g., watching TV or videos on their phone, etc.) ask them to use headphones or temporarily move to another room until you get your sleep problem corrected. - Reduce disruptions during the night.
 If children or pets sleep in your bed or room during the night, this may lead to disruptions in your sleep.
-This may affect how you feel and interact with your family the next day. - o It may be helpful to plan to slowly move children or pets to sleeping in a different area.
+This may affect how you feel and interact with your family the next day.

+o It may be helpful to consider reducing disruptions by making a plan to gradually transition children or pets to sleeping in a different area.
 This may also help their sleep in the long run.